Membership for PhD Students

 - Opportunities to apply for CIAMS research and travel awards;

 - Eligibility for the Assistant Director position (a full graduate assistantship that provides stipend, tuition, and health insurance for a senior, preferably post-field, PhD student).

-Students pursuing PhDs in Archaeology and Material Studies in affiliated departments are eligible for CIAMS membership and funding availability upon completing two courses: 1) ARKEO 6100, “The Craft of Archaeology,” which is a 1 credit professionalization seminar; and 2) a designated CIAMS seminar offered once a year on a subject of broad theoretical and/or methodological interest, such as emerging topics in archaeological thought, new directions in archaeometry, or themes that tie archaeology to the wider domain of the humanities and social sciences.
-Application should be made to the CIAMS Director of Graduate Studies.
+Affiliated students pursuing PhDs in Archaeology and Material Studies become eligible for CIAMS membership and funding upon satisfactory completion of two courses: 1) ARKEO 6100, “The Craft of Archaeology,” which is a 1 credit professionalization seminar; and 2) a designated CIAMS seminar offered once a year on a subject of broad theoretical and/or methodological interest, emerging topics in archaeological thought, new directions in archaeometry, or themes that tie archaeology to the wider domain of the humanities and social sciences.
+To request membership, contact the Director of Graduate Studies.

 Prospective students seeking an MA in archaeology should apply to the Archaeology Program.
 Students admitted to the Archaeology MA program automatically become members of CIAMS.
 For information on the Cornell system of graduate fields, the Graduate School, and graduate applications generally to Cornell, please consult with the Director of Graduate Studies.